SharbaniChakraborty/SharbaniChakraborty/README.md

 - 🔭 I’m currently working on equipping myself with technical skills👩‍💻 related to Machine Learning, Neural Network and Deep Learning.
 - 🌱 I’m currently learning SAS and Machine Learning💻.
 I'm actually deep-diving🏊‍♀️
-- 👯 I’m looking 🔍👓 to collaborate on interesting Data Science Projects where I get to showcase my true potential👩‍🎓 and technical prowess.🏋️💪
+- 👯 I’m looking 🔍👓 to collaborate on interesting Data Science/Analytics Projects where I get to showcase my true potential👩‍🎓 and technical prowess.🏋️💪
 - 🤔 I’m looking for help with connecting me to people who are open to me joining their teams as a Data Wizard🧙🪄
 - 💬 Ask me about my projects..
 Feel free to reach me via mail or Linkedin.
 - 🤩 My Areas Of Proficiency: Data Analysis🏇 with Python & SQL, Data Visualization📊 with Python, Machine Learning Using Python